canonical/lxd/doc/api-extensions.md

 * If `restricted.devices.nic` is set to `managed` (the default if not specified), only managed networks are accessible.
 * If `restricted.devices.nic` is set to `allow`, all networks are accessible (dependent on the `restricted.networks.access` setting).
 * If `restricted.devices.nic` is set to `block`, no networks are accessible.

+## `storage_buckets_local`

+This introduces the ability to use storage buckets on local storage pools by setting the new `core.storage_buckets_address` global configuration setting.